Claudio Marchisio: 2014 World Cup

 After becoming a regular during Italy qualifying matches, Marchisio was later also selected to be a member of the Italy squad that would take part at the 2014 FIFA World Cup.
 On 30 May 2014, he captained the senior team for the first time during the pre-World Cup friendly against the Republic of Ireland after Riccardo Montolivo, captain for the match, was carried off the pitch due to a fractured leg.

 At the 2014 FIFA World Cup, Marchisio scored his first international goal at a major UEFA/FIFA tournament and Italy's first goal of the World Cup, a 25-yard shot against England during the Group D second opening match in an eventual 2–1 win.
 He appeared in Italy's next two group matches, which both ended in 1–0 defeats, to group winners Costa Rica, and runner's up Uruguay respectively.
-In the final group match against Uruguay, he was controversially given a straight red card in the 59th minute, his first red card as an international.
+In the final group match against Uruguay, he was controversially given a straight red card in the 59th minute by referee Marco Antonio Rodríguez for an alleged foul on Egidio Arévalo Ríos, his only red card as an international.
 The referee's failure to send Luis Suárez off for biting Giorgio Chiellini, and the fact that Uruguay went on to win 1–0 after scoring from a corner immediately following the later incident, further added to the controversy.
 Italy finished third in their group and were eliminated from the World Cup in the group stage for the second time in a row.